demisjohn/ASML_JobCreator/README.md

 # ASML_JobCreator
 Python module to generate text job files for an [ASML PAS 5500/300 Stepper Lithography system](https://www.nanotech.ucsb.edu/wiki/index.php/Stepper_3_(ASML_DUV)), at the [UCSB Nanofabrication Facility](https://www.nanotech.ucsb.edu).
+A `Defaults.py` file can be created for your particular tool.
 Requires the relevant ASML Software options ("*Job Creator*") on the machine to convert the text output file into machine-usable files.

 Class heirarchy is set up similarly to the ASML *Job Definition* GUI.
 The `Defaults.py` file, described below, may allow for usage on other ASML systems.